-Habitats of most value to birds on site are the scattered trees and species-poor intact hedgerow, and the buildings which could be used by breeding birds.
+Habitats of most value to birds on site are the woodland and scattered trees within the site, and the buildings which could be used by breeding birds.
 Overall, the site has moderate potential to support nesting and foraging common bird species such as robin Erithacus rubecula and wood pigeon Columba palumbus.